Josephvs96/BluePeak-Budget-Backend/README.md

 ## How to run locally
 - Clone the repo
 - Run npm install
-- Create .env file and add DATABASE_URL with the link to your mongoDB server
+- Create .env file and add DATABASE_URL with the link to your local mongoDB server or mongoDB Atlas